How Hormone Therapy May Prevent Disease in Women

 Hormone Therapy & Disease Prevention in Women | Phoenix

 While hormone replacement therapy is not a panacea for prevention of every disease, there are some very real, clinically-proven benefits to restoring female hormone balance that extend far beyond relieving the symptoms of menopause.

-Customized hormone therapy like SottoPelle, that is not “one-size-fits all,” ensures that the lowest possible dosages for symptom relief is administered.
-Additionally, only “bioidentical” hormones, such as those used in SottoPelle, exactly replicate the molecular structure of the hormones produced by the body.
+Customized hormone therapy like the SottoPelle Method, is not “one-size-fits all.”
+It ensures that the lowest possible dosages for symptom relief is administered.
+Additionally, only “bioidentical” hormones, such as those used in the SottoPelle Method, exactly replicate the molecular structure of the hormones produced by the body.
 So they are not only more effective, but also much safer and free of many of the side effects of synthetics.

 If you are interested in learning more about whether hormone replacement therapy is right for you, consult with your physician or schedule an appointment with the providers at SottoPelle in the Phoenix, AZ area today.
 If you live outside of the greater Phoenix area, you can find a physician in your area who is highly trained in hormone replacement using our Physician Finder HERE.

 IMPORTANT DISCLAIMER: This article is provided as general information only and is not intended to be used as medical advice.
 While the benefits of hormone replacement are well documented through clinical research, we are not representing that hormone therapy is a “cure” for any disease.
 Only your treating physician can determine if hormone replacement may be a beneficial part of your healthcare regimen, based on your age, overall health, risk factors, and lifestyle.